 How do I know if I have cytolytic vaginosis?

-This is particularly true when a suspected (untested) yeast infection doesn’t respond to antifungals, over and over, and when probiotic use makes the problem worse.
+When a suspected (untested) yeast infection doesn’t respond to antifungals, over and over, and when probiotic use makes the problem worse.
 Cytolytic vaginosis tends to be cyclic, as the food supply relies heavily on oestrogen to stimulate glycogen.
 This means symptoms will get worse at certain times of your menstrual cycle when oestrogen is high.

 Higher oestrogen times are during the middle of your cycle, around ovulation, with another smaller spike between ovulation and your period.
 If you are on hormonal contraceptives, oestrogen levels tend to stay stable, so you may experience symptoms less cyclically, but they will drop off during your period.